jarrett/ns-embed-example/README.md

 [Underscore](http://underscorejs.org/) is recommended but not strictly necessary.
 An introduction to these topics is outside the scope of this manual.

-It also assumes very basic knowledge of the terminal, a.k.a. the command prompt.
+This documentation also assumes very basic knowledge of the terminal, a.k.a. the command prompt.
 How to open a terminal:

 * [Mac OSX](http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line)
 * [Windows](http://windows.microsoft.com/en-us/windows-vista/open-a-command-prompt-window)